ethankoch4/unc_honor_thesis/honor_thesis_draft1.md

 				0 \\
          \end{bmatrix} $$

 This is called *one-hot encoding* and serves to isolate only the row in the matrix of learned parameters, $\theta$, which correspond to that word, $w_o$.
+However, in practice one typically uses key/value pairs for to avoid dealing with sparse inputs.

 The actual embedding generated, $v_o$, which corresponds to word $w_o$, is exactly the row that is isolated by multiplying our *one-hot encoded* input vector with the weight matrix: